 - Quality of Life: Create a community where inclusivity, equity, living standards, justice, and engagement are high priorities.

 Cities receive points for actions taken in each category.
-Points can be received in two additional categories Innovation and Regional Priority.
+Points can be received in two additional categories: Innovation and Regional Priority.

-In 2014, Evanston was one of the first 30 communities nationwide to participate in the STAR Communities program, the first comprehensive, self-reporting system on sustainability.
+In 2014, Evanston was one of the first 30 communities nationwide to participate in the STAR Communities program, the first comprehensive and self-reporting system on sustainability.
 At that time, Evanston was one of only three communities in the nation to earn four out of five STARs.
 STAR certification is valid for four years.

 In March 2018, Evanston was recertified as a 4-STAR Community in the STAR Community Rating System (STAR).
 Evanston was one of only 28 communities in the nation to earn four out of five STARs under the rating system.
 Other communities participating in the program included Boise, Idaho; West Palm Beach, Florida; and Tuscan, Arizona.
 In line with its tradition of leadership and its goal of being the Most Livable City, Evanston was recognized as the first community to be recertified under STAR Version 2.0.